-Session acceptance: If your 2021 conference session was accepted but canceled due to the shift of the 2021 conference to an all-virtual event, we will be delighted to accept it for 2022.
+• Session acceptance: If your 2022 session was accepted but you were compelled to withdraw it, we will be delighted to accept it for 2023.
+Please tick the appropriate box when you submit.

-- Please check the box in the submission form indicating that your session is being resubmitted. - Session diversity: SREB strives to ensure that conference sessions address diverse topics, audiences, grade levels and formats.
+Please check the box in the submission form indicating that your session is being resubmitted.

+- Session diversity: SREB strives to ensure that conference sessions address diverse topics, audiences, grade levels and formats.
 We encourage you to apply your unique perspective to a conference objective and to emphasize tangible takeaways for session attendees. - Session availability: We've reduced the number of sessions at the Making Schools Work Conference to ensure that attendees aren't overwhelmed by choices and presenters can enjoy larger, engaged audiences. - Session value: SREB's Making Schools Work Conference is renowned for helping educators and school teams acquire researchbased, classroom-tested tools and strategies they can use to improve student engagement and achievement and transform their school communities.
 Conference organizers look for sessions that feature hands-on problemsolving, powerful practices, inspiring stories of transformational change and examples of strong leadership.